ivy-llc/ivy/docs/partial_source/deep_dive/2_backend_setting.rst

     <module 'ivy.functional.backends.torch' from '/opt/project/ivy/functional/backends/torch/__init__.py'>

 In the last example above, the moment any backend is set, it will be used over the `implicit_backend`_.
 However when the\
-backend is unset, the `implicit_backend`_ will be used as a fallback, which will assume the backend from the last run.
+backend is unset using the :code:`ivy.unset_backend`, the `implicit_backend`_ will be used as a fallback, which will\
+assume the backend from the last run.

 **Round Up**